p030610/p030610/README.md

 2024/2 ~ 2024.12 - 프리랜서(Partner of Wegofair)
 2024/12 ~ current - returned as a student(studying about cv,images,graphics)

-studying for a master's degree..
+studying for my master's degree..

 languages
 English(pretty communicative?
 TOEIC 935(2024.9))